HIPAA Compliance

 Common Pitfalls in Generic Consulting

-Specialty-aligned consulting helps avoid these problems by designing for implementation from the start, not treating execution like an afterthought.
+We avoid these problems by planning for real follow-through from day one - not treating action as an afterthought.

 -

-Over-general recommendations:Advice may sound right, but it is hard to apply in real workflows without specialty context.
+Too-general advice:It may sound right, but it is hard to act on without field-specific context.

 -